 It changes how we build.

-What's new: OpenAI's GPT-5 treats text, images, audio, and video as unified input - not separate modalities with different models.
+The shift: Frontier models now treat text, images, audio, and video as unified input — not separate modalities bolted together with different models.

 The capability: - Process documents with charts, tables, and images as single context - Watch videos and reason about content over time - Listen to audio while viewing related materials - Generate responses across modalities based on what you provide

-The difference from GPT-4: Not "GPT-4 + Vision + Voice" bolted together, but a single model trained to reason across modalities simultaneously.
+The difference: Not "language model + vision model + voice model" stitched together, but single architectures trained to reason across modalities simultaneously.

-The pricing: Premium tier only for now.
-Multimodal processing at scale remains expensive.
+The cost: Multimodal processing at scale remains expensive.
+Premium tiers for now.

-How it works: - Share your screen (with consent prompts) - Claude watches as you work - Proactive suggestions based on context - Can reference anything visible on screen in conversation
+How it works: - Share your screen (with consent prompts) - AI watches as you work - Proactive suggestions based on context - Can reference anything visible on screen in conversation

 The use cases: - Code review as you type - Document editing with visible context - Debugging with full application state visible - Learning new tools with AI watching over your shoulder

-The privacy: All processing happens in real-time - no video stored.
-But the surveillance implications are... worth considering.
+The privacy consideration: Real-time processing with no video stored.
+But the surveillance implications are worth considering carefully.

-What's new: Gemini can now process physical environment inputs - camera feeds, sensor data, location context - and reason about the real world.
+The direction: AI models that can process physical environment inputs — camera feeds, sensor data, location context — and reason about the real world.

 The reality check: Demo environments are controlled.
 Real-world robustness is unproven.

-The direction: AI that understands physical environments, not just digital documents.
+The trajectory: AI that understands physical environments, not just digital documents.
 The path to useful robotics.

 Deep Dive: Why Multimodality Matters